zhengli97/ATPrompt/docs/ATPrompt.md

 **💡 Important Note: Reproduction with the following settings may deviate or fluctuate from the reported values.
 This is due to the randomness of the training data partitioning (`oxford_pets.py line 77`).
 This is normal.
 We recommend that researchers run more experiments with different seeds to reproduce the corresponding results stably.**

-(The experiments of DePT and PromptKD are not available yet.
-Since DePT and PromptKD are implemented differently from previous work, the migration will take some time.)

 Below is the attribute table used for different datasets:

 | Datasets | Attributes |